OpenUpSA/pombola/pombola/south_africa/data/members-interests/NEW_README.md

 Run the script with the necessary arguments, e.g.
 `python scrape_interests_docx.py --input ./docx_files/ --output ../2021.json --year 2021 --source https://static.pmg.org.za/Register_of_Members_Interests_2021.pdf`

-This will combine documents into a single HTML file `main_html_file.html`, this is to make the data easier to scrape
+This will combine documents into a single HTML file `main_html_file.html`

-Run the script `html_to_json.py` to scrape the HTML and compile into an easy to work with JSON file
+Run the Jupyter script `membersinterest.ipynb` making sure to update the input file name.
 The output should be `register.json`

+Copy `register.json` to the `members-interests`` directory and rename it to the corresponding year

 ## Conversion script